bryanlammon/supra/readme.md

 `supra-reference-cormorant.docx` is my preference.
 It is styled a little differently and uses narrow margins for easy reading on a tablet.
 It also requires that you have the fonts Cormorant Garamond and Cormorant SC installed.
-You can download them [here](https://github.com/CatharsisFonts/Cormorant).
+You can download those [here](https://github.com/CatharsisFonts/Cormorant).

 ### Post-Processing Options

-Supra can also make some edits to the `.xml` markup in the `.docx` file that Pandoc produces.
+Supra can also make some edits to the XML markup in the `.docx` file that Pandoc produces.
 These can make the journal-editing stage of law review writing easier, and they can reduce (and maybe even eliminate) the time that you must spend in Microsoft Word.

 #### Field Cross-References